A Modified MWPM Decoding Algorithm for Quantum Surface Codes Over Depolarizing Channels: Iteratively reweighted MWPM Decoding of Surface Codes

 And example of the modified decoding process and examples of the above definitions can be seen in Fig. \ref{Whole decoding process}.

 \begin{theorem} $T_{i}\leq T_{i-1}$ for all $i\in\mathbb{N}$. \end{theorem}

-\begin{proof} For a MWPM $M_P$ on the primal lattice and a MWPM $M_D$ on the dual lattice, there are two ways to calculate the total weight.
-The first one is summing the weight of $M_P$ on the original primal lattice and the weight of $M_D$ on the dual lattice reweighted by $M_P$.
-The second one is the reverse, i.e., summing the weight of $M_D$ on the original dual lattice and the weight of $M_P$ on the primal lattice reweighted by $M_D$.
+\begin{proof} For an MWPM $M_P$ on the primal lattice and an MWPM $M_D$ on the dual lattice, there are two ways to calculate the total weight.
+The first one is summing the weight of $M_P$ on the original primal lattice and the weight of $M_D$ on the dual lattice reweighted with $M_P$.
+The second one is the reverse, i.e., summing the weight of $M_D$ on the original dual lattice and the weight of $M_P$ on the primal lattice reweighted with $M_D$.
 Therefore, for $i\geq1$, we have the following properties